 The Israel described by Ezekiel 38 is very different from today's Israel in two major ways (highlighted in these verses with bracketed numbers):

 - Completely Regathered - Magog attacks an Israel regathered completely from the nations.
-The importance of this might be lost on those who do not understand the "Two Houses of Israel" in the Bible versus who is living in the land of Israel today.
-Israel today is inhabited only by some of the Jews.
+The importance of this might be lost on those who do not understand the "Two Houses of Israel" in the Bible compared to who is living in the land of Israel today.
+Israel today is inhabited only by the Jews, about half of the worldwide population.
 The Jews themselves are only some of all Israel.
 They are the (southern) House of Judah (Judah, Benjamin and Levi).
 The Lost Ten Tribes (LTT) or (northern) House of Israel makes up the bulk of all Israel.
 The LTT are still lost or mixed in among the nations where God scattered them in punishment (Dt 4:27; 30:3; Ne 1:8; Jer 31:10; Eze 6:8; 12:5; Joel 3:2; Zec 7:14; Jer 37:21).

 - Defenseless Yet Secure - Before the attack, Israel is living peacefully without any fortifications or thought to defense at all.
 Of course, this is the complete opposite of the picture of Israel security today.
 In fact, ever since the founding of the modern nation of Israel in 1948, Israel has been at war or preparing for war with her enemies or suffering from civilian terrorist attacks.
 As a result, military service is mandatory for both male and female Israelis.
 Israel even has constructed a literal defensive barrier hundreds of miles long consisting of part "wall" and part fence.